 People often make the mistake of thinking that anorexia is centered around food.
 Anorexia is in fact an extremely dangerous and unhealthy way a portion of the population attempts to cope with emotional problems.
 Many sufferers will starve themselves in an effort to exert some control in their life or to relieve certain tensions or anger.
 But the end result is always the same.
 People with anorexia equate thinness with feelings of self-worth.
-If they’re not thin then they’re worthless so they’ll resort to extreme measures to try and become it.
+If they’re not thin, then they’re worthless, so they’ll resort to extreme measures to try and become thin.

 Christina Ricci’s Struggle

-Drug abuse especially is quite common among individuals with anorexia, sometimes being the catalyst for the eating disorder but more often coming as a result.
+Drug abuse especially is quite common among individuals with anorexia, sometimes being the catalyst for the eating disorder, but more often coming as a result.
 Cocaine, speed and methamphetamine are often abused by people with anorexia looking to suppress their appetite and speed up their metabolism.
-Addiction is just the natural progression.
+Addiction is just a natural progression.

-Destination Hope: The Women’s Program is the premier drug, alcohol and dual diagnosis treatment facility for women with substance abuse issues in South Florida.
-If there’s a woman in your life who is abusing drugs and alcohol as a result of co-occurring anorexia, it is imperative you put her in contact with the counselors at Destination Hope today.
+Destination Hope is the premier drug, alcohol and dual diagnosis treatment facility for substance abuse issues in South Florida.
+If there’s a person in your life who is abusing drugs and alcohol as a result of co-occurring anorexia, it is imperative you put her in contact with the counselors at Destination Hope today.
 Their highly specialized dual diagnosis substance abuse and anorexia treatment can put you back in the driver’s seat of your life.
-Don’t be a passenger to substance abuse and eating disorders any longer.
+Don’t be a prisoner of substance abuse and eating disorders any longer.
 Call us today so we can help.